saifkheraj/ResearchandDevelopment/VISTA/notebooks/Phase1/SelfDriving/DrivingEnvironment_and_Tasks/README.md

-# 🚘 Introduction to Self-Driving Cars - Module 1
+# 🚘 Introduction to Self-Driving Cars

 We will talk about foundational overview of the main components required to design and build a self-driving car, including core terminology, the driving task, and the taxonomy of autonomy levels.